aradhyapavan-projects/malaria_cell_detection_ml/README.md

 ## Problem Statement
 Malaria is a life-threatening disease caused by parasites transmitted through the bites of infected mosquitoes.
 Manual diagnosis from blood smear images is time-consuming and requires expert knowledge.
 This project aims to automate malaria cell detection using machine learning techniques applied to cell images, making diagnosis faster and more accessible.

+## Dataset

+This project uses the publicly available malaria cell image dataset from Kaggle: [Cell Images for Detecting Malaria](https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria/data), originally sourced from the official NIH website: [NIH Malaria Datasets](https://ceb.nlm.nih.gov/repositories/malaria-datasets/).

+**Content:**
+- The dataset contains two folders:
+  - `Infected`
+  - `Uninfected`
+- A total of 27,558 cell images are included.

+**Acknowledgements:**
+- This dataset is provided by the National Institutes of Health (NIH).

+**Inspiration:**
+- Save lives by detecting and deploying models to classify cell images as containing malaria or not!

 ## Approach

 1. **Data Exploration**